joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-07-09-mobius-prism.md

 ---
 layout: post
-published: false
+published: true
-title:
+title: Twisted Balkanization
-date: 2018/04/21
+date: 2023/07/09
-subtitle:
+subtitle: How many different adventures does the Mobius prism have in store?
-tags:
+tags: maps dynamics measurement
 ---

 >Question